dandavison/xenops/README.md

 Xenops is an extension of LaTeX editing features already present in Emacs ([auctex](https://www.gnu.org/software/auctex/) and [org-mode](https://orgmode.org/manual/Previewing-LaTeX-fragments.html)).
 It does the following:

 - LaTeX math content is rendered by an external process and displayed inline as SVG.<sup>1</sup>
-- When the cursor enters a math image, display switches to editable LaTeX code.
-- When the cursor exits LaTeX math code, the image is regenerated if necessary, and display switches to the image.
+- When the cursor enters a math image, the underlying LaTeX code is revealed for editing, and when the cursor exits that code, the image is regenerated if necessary, and display switches to show the image.
+- Similarly, double-click on a math image reveals the underlying code for editing, and a click away from the math re-generates it.
+- You can use the mouse to drag an existing math image to a new location, to use it as the starting point for a new one, or you can use `xenops-avy-copy-math` to do this.
+- `xenops-avy-goto-math` to jump to math blocks using [avy](https://github.com/abo-abo/avy).
 - While LaTeX math code is displayed, math markup is replaced by unicode equivalents<sup>2</sup>
 - LaTeX tables are processed the same as math.
 - Images (`\includegraphics`) are displayed inline automatically.
 - Images pasted from system clipboard (e.g. screenshots) are written to disk, captured as LaTeX (`\includegraphics`), and displayed inline.
 - Opinionated alterations are made to clean up the visual appearance of common LaTeX markup: (`\begin{*}...\end{*}` environments, `\section`,  etc).
-- `xenops-avy-goto-math` to jump to math blocks using [avy](https://github.com/abo-abo/avy).
-- `xenops-avy-copy-math` to use a previous math block as the starting point for a new one.
 - Source code in many languages can be executed from within the LaTeX buffer using [org-babel](https://orgmode.org/manual/Working-with-source-code.html).<sup>3</sup>
 - SVG bounding boxes and image positioning are set appropriately for inline vs. display math.